No Proof Class Action Settlements That Paid Out Money Recently

 Subaru Defective Fuel Pumps Class Action Settlement

-These settlements demonstrate a trend in class actions where proof of purchase is not required, making it easier for potential claimants to participate in the class action, and not requiring small amounts of purchases to be proved with receipts.
+These settlements demonstrate a trend in class actions where proof of purchase is not required, making it easier for potential claimants to participate, and not requiring small purchases to be proved with receipts.
 Imagine having to find receipts for a bottle of Coca-Cola you bought 12 years ago!

 There are several reasons why some class actions can proceed without proof of individual harm: